• Skip to main content

 Canada

-They are buried in a small Allied cemetery in the middle of farmland rather than one of the major cemeteries in France.
+We discovered they are buried in a small Allied cemetery in the middle of farmland rather than in one of the major cemeteries in France.
 It was quite an experience just finding it, but that’s a story for another day.
-When I enquired as to why the graves were in that location, the Office of Military Affairs explained that they had been buried there by the nearby villagers at the time and so would remain close to where they had died.
-It was immaculately tended … and watched over by curious cows.
+When I inquired as to why they were in that location, the Office of Military Affairs explained that they had been buried there by the nearby villagers at the time and so would remain close to where they had died.
+The cemetery was immaculately tended … and watched over by curious cows.

 France-PSandsPhotos